A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: Introduction

 \section{Introduction}

-The planning of trajectories in complex maritime environments plays a critical role in developing autonomous maritime platforms such as unmanned surface vehicles (USVs).
+The planning of trajectories in complex maritime environments plays a critical role in developing autonomous maritime platforms such as USVs.
 The paths generated for operations in maritime environments should not only ensure the success of a mission but, wherever and whenever possible, actively try to minimise the energy consumption during a voyage.
 Even with growing recognition of the importance of motion planning algorithms for USVs, two major challenges have largely hindered their progress of development including: 1) the majority of mainstream motion planning algorithms do not encompass proper consideration of the environmental impacts such as winds and surface currents and 2) among the minority of algorithms that do take these environmental characteristics into account, important metrics including the computation time and path quality are not up to that minimum standard of quality required for practical applications.
+These aforementioned challenges have been addressed to some extent in the past few years, but there is a need to further optimise the solutions.